Nictiz/HL7-mappings/generate/README.md

   ```
   loadresources.exclude = _reference/resources/resources-specific
   ```
-- `extra-targets`: additional variations of input folders (_targets_) that should be generated.
+- `targets.additional`: additional variations of input folders (_targets_) that should be generated.
 An extra target is specified as the name of the folder that should be generated, which should be an existing folder with the target name appended using a dash.
 For example, if the project folder contains the folder `Cert`, an extra target named "with-setup" is defined using:
   ```
-  extra-targets=Cert-with-setup
+  targets.additional=Cert-with-setup
   ```
   The TestScript resources can use the `nts:in-targets` to define which element should be included in a target (see above).
 Multiple extra targets may be separated using comma's.